 Growing your TikTok audience means getting more people interested in your brand.
 But how do you get people to notice your TikTok?
 Here are some ways to get started:

-• Join or start a TikTok challenge : There is almost always some sort of TikTok challenge floating around on the app.
-Many challenges are launched by ordinary TikTok users.
-It can be a challenge to ask your partner a question and see how they react, or it can be a challenge to dance to a trending song on TikTok.
-Companies and brands will also launch their own TikTok challenges.
+• Join or start a TikTok challenge There's almost always some kind of TikTok challenge circulating on the app.
+Many challenges are started by regular TikTok users.
+It might be a challenge to ask your partner a question and see how they react, or it could be a challenge to dance to a trending song on TikTok.
+Businesses and brands will also launch their own TikTok challenges.
 Colgate launched a #makemomsmile campaign around Mother's Day to promote its toothpaste.
-These campaigns can help reach new audiences and get people interested in your brand.
+These campaigns can help reach new audiences and generate interest in your brand.

-• Connect with other TikTok influencers : It is common for TikTok users to do collaborations with other people on TikTok.
-Sometimes this is done via TikTok duos – videos that appear side by side and can look like they are interacting with each other.
-Other times, it means TikTok users meet in person to make joint videos.
-To quickly grow your following, it's a good idea to network with people who are already popular on TikTok.
-These influencers will give you a head start and help give your account more reach.
+• Connect with other TikTok influencers It's common for TikTok users to collaborate with others on the platform.
+Sometimes this takes the form of TikTok duos—videos that appear side-by-side and can give the impression that they're interacting.
+Other times, it means TikTok users meet in person to create joint videos.
+To quickly grow your audience, it's a good idea to network with people who are already very popular on TikTok.
+These influencers will give you a head start and help increase your account's reach.

-• Spend time on the TikTok app : The best way to learn TikTok is to spend time watching videos on the app.
-It's the easiest way to see what's trending and what people are reacting to.
-Jumping on the bandwagon of whatever is trending on a particular day is actually encouraged on TikTok, but don't forget to add your twist to the new trend.
+• Spend time on the TikTok app The best way to learn TikTok is to spend time watching videos on the app.
+It's the easiest way to see what's trending and how people are reacting to it.
+Jumping on whatever's popular on a particular day is actually encouraged on TikTok, but remember to add your own twist to the new trend.

-Keep in mind that TikTok is always evolving, as it is one of the newest major social media platforms to experiment with your blog marketing efforts.
-For example, in the summer of 2020, the US government took issue with TikTok's parent company being based in China and threatened to remove the app from US app stores.
-All of this isn't to say that TikTok shouldn't be a priority for your blog marketing strategies, just that you should just expect some unpredictability with the platform at the moment.
+Keep in mind that TikTok is constantly evolving, as it's one of the newest major social media platforms for experimenting with your blog marketing efforts.
+For example, during the summer of 2020, the US government challenged the fact that TikTok's parent company is based in China and threatened to remove the app from US app stores.
+This doesn't mean TikTok shouldn't be a priority for your blog marketing strategies, but you should simply expect a degree of unpredictability with the platform for the time being.

 5. Use your blog layout to make your blog more sellable

-The design of your blog's overall layout might not seem like an important aspect of your blog marketing plan, but it plays a bigger role than you think.
-Blog marketing isn't just about getting people to your blog, it's also about convincing them to stay once they arrive.
-A smart blog layout will help keep people on your blog and lower your bounce rate.
+The overall layout design of your blog might not seem like a major aspect of your blog marketing plan, but it plays a more important role than you might think.
+Blog marketing isn't just about attracting people to your blog; it's also about convincing them to stay once they arrive.
+A well-designed blog layout will help keep people engaged and reduce your bounce rate.

-Here are some of my proven best practices for improving the user experience readership of your blog, which will contribute to higher conversion rates, more repeat visitors, and a more sellable blog overall.
+Here are some of my proven best practices for improving user experience readers of your blog, which will contribute to higher conversion rates, more repeat visitors, and a more marketable blog overall.

 Use a clean, easy-to-digitize design

-At the center of my own blog design, I like to use lots of white space to keep my reader's eyes focused on my blog text and images.
-This clean design makes it easy for people to navigate my blog and find important stuff without being visually distracting.
+At the heart of my blog's design, I like to use plenty of white space to keep my readers' eyes focused on the text and images.
+This clean design allows people to easily navigate my blog and find important elements without being visually distracted.

-I also make sure all my blog posts are easy to scan.
-This means using lots of cascading titles and subtitles.
-This practice makes it easier for people to decide whether or not an article answers their questions.
+I also make sure that all my blog posts are easy to scan.
+This means using lots of cascading headings and subheadings.
+This practice makes it easier for people to decide whether or not a post answers their questions.

 Organize your layout for easy access to other parts of your blog